EGE-Group-Concordia-University/geco/README.md

 ## Building

-Using make, in the directory containing the GECO Makfile:
+Invoke make, in the directory containing the GECO Makfile:
 ```
 make
 ```